 Elective Specialization (12-15 credits)

-12-15 credits of additional coursework, depending on whether the thesis or paper/project option is selected.
+12-15 credits of additional coursework, depending on whether the thesis or Master's exam option is selected.
 Students can select from a wide range of specializations, pending approval from their advisor.
 Students may also choose graduate-level electives from other departments that may enhance specialized communication study goals.

 Thesis (3-6 credits)

 The thesis requires six credits of COMM 798.